 Damn, is that been that long since we last met?

 My sincere apology to all those who drop by this blog to hear my usual rants.
-When one is in a mission, time is premium.
-We will only have “x” amount of hours in a day and there are times when I had gone to the bed without shower or changing clothes.
+When one is on a mission, time is premium.
+We will only have “x” amount of hours in a day and there are times when I had gone to the bed without a shower or changing clothes.

 To put it summarily, I love blogging very much but I love sleeping off my tiredness after a hard day at work even more.
 For now, I have no choice but to leave this blog to continue to collect dust but it does not mean it will be the end of my blogging – I assure you.
 At least for the next few months.